 In Traditional Chinese Medicine and Acupuncture, the belief is that excessive weight gain is caused mainly by an imbalance in the body due to a malfunction of the liver and spleen organ systems.

-In five-element theory of Traditional Chinese Medicine, the liver is responsible for the flow of your body’s energy known as Qi and blood (as well as your emotions).
+In the five-element theory of Traditional Chinese Medicine, the liver is responsible for the flow of your body’s energy known as Qi and blood (as well as your emotions).
 The liver’s ability to function properly and smoothly can be negatively impacted by our modern, fast-paced lifestyle and chronic stress.
 This can cause the spleen and whole digestive system to function poorly resulting in a decrease in metabolism and can cause some of the ‘triggers’ that lead to compulsive eating and cravings.

 The spleen’s job on the other hand is responsible for the functioning of the digestive system.
 It ensures that the food we eat is transformed into energy otherwise known as Qi – the vital substance of life.
-Imbalances of the spleen will have symptoms such as slow metabolism, fatigue, a feeling of heaviness, water retention and loose stool.
+Imbalances of the spleen will have symptoms such as slow metabolism, fatigue, a feeling of heaviness, water retention, and loose stool.

 How can Acupuncture help you lose weight?